Medical PDQ App is the Best Platform for COVID-19 Communication for Healthcare Providers and Patients

 Fears of contracting and exposure of the COVID-19 virus, impacts the communication in the health industry for appointments and proper treatment for patients.
 Quarantine orders make it difficult for patients to schedule appointments while hospitals and clinics around the world are overwhelmed with an alarming rate of new cases everyday.

-To aid in combatting and prevent the spread, Medical PDQ’s platform helps healthcare providers and their staff with clinic/surgery appointments, consults, emergencies, rescheduling and coverage requests, in real time.
+To aid in combatting and prevent the spread, Medical PDQ’s platform helps healthcare providers with clinic/surgery appointments, consults, emergencies, rescheduling and coverage requests, in real time.
 In matters of the pandemic spread of COVID-19, like any emergency, time is of the essence.

 Start safely communicating (Android or iPhone) with your healthcare providers with MedicalPDQ.com.